...

 On the way to the first sub-shrine of Togakushi Shrine – Hōkō-sha, you will walk past a vast field of soba (buckwheat) with Mt.
 Togakushi (戸隠山) afar.

-From early to mid-September, the white buckwheat flowers will bloom and start to bear soba seeds for restaurants to grind in October for delicious Togakushi soba noodles!
+From early to mid-September, the white buckwheat flowers will bloom and begin to bear buckwheat seeds, which restaurants will grind in October for the delicious Togakushi soba noodles.

 Ⓒ ながの観光コンベンションビューロー